opentable/uk-tech-blog/source/_posts/opentables-global-hackathon-2017.md

 I was also unexpectedly asked to "star" in a hackathon video, "acting" as a restaurateur.
 Watching it back was quite cringeworthy - my acting skills are not as strong as I'd thought.

 The final presentation of all the hacks was a high-energy,  enjoyable conclusion to the event.
-Our co-ordinator in SF did a good job lining up 40 back-to-back live presentations to multiple remote office, but inevitably there were some audio visual difficulties.
+Our co-ordinator in SF did a good job lining up 40 back-to-back live presentations to multiple remote offices, but inevitably there were some audiovisual difficulties.
 One final disappointment in London was that the winners were not emailed to the global office, meaning many of us excitedly checked our emails upon waking but had to wait much later to find out if they'd won.